 I love to can strawberries because freezer space is often limited at my house.
 Plus, there is a multitude of ways to use canned strawberries later.
 In fact, the number of recipes is too numerous to count.
 Such an easy way to preserve your fruit.

-Our families (insert word KIDS here) can’t seem to get enough of these sweet nuggets of goodness, and as a result, they usually eat the berries faster than we can preserve them.
+My kids can’t seem to get enough of these sweet nuggets of goodness, and as a result, they usually eat the berries faster than I can preserve them.
 Truth be told, they eat them out of the garden before they are hardly ripe.

 Be aware that the color and flavor of your canned strawberries becomes a little muted but that doesn’t mean they can’t be utilized in many lovely ways.
 Just look how beautiful this jar of canned goodies looks.